tonyrog/edrone/README.md

    while the drone is on the ground.

 6. Remove the glitch fromn edrone_control.erl<br>
-   Set the HAVE_GLITCH value in edrone_control.erl, line 58, to -1
+   Set the HAVE_GLITCH value in edrone_control.erl, line 58, to -1.

 7. Recompile and transfer the fixed software to the drone<br>
    Repeat step 3 above to compile and transfer the image.

 8. Raise the drone to 1 meters height<br>
-   Don your pilot shades and apply throttle until the desired height is reached.
+   Apply throttle until the desired height is reached.
 Control pitch, roll and yaw roll using the the joystick.
 The glitch will cut out the motors at irregular intervals, but the flight control system will compensate.